 Some additional features of the CNOC 16 include a fully encased, yet removable chain guard, short-reach handbrake levers and adjustable handlebars.
 The chain guard is a life saver for parents as it keeps the chain clean, prevents grease from getting on clothes and legs as well as keeps the chain from falling off.
 Powerful and responsive, the front and rear brakes are easy to use for even the smallest hands.
 Before their maiden voyage, be sure to have your child walk next to the bike to learn that minimal pressure is needed to activate the brakes.
 Lastly, the CNOC does have a coaster brake.
 Coaster brakes do make learning how to pedal more difficult, but once a child masters pedaling, coaster brakes only become a problem when riding up hills (kids naturally pedal backward when trying to catch their balance).
 The inability to backpedal to get the pedal in the ideal position for takeoff is also a downside to coaster brakes.

 Like a cherry on top, Islabikes also offers a removable name transfer for $15.
 Our four-year-old tester loved seeing his name on the bike!

-Bottom Line: The CNOC 16 is the perfect start bike for kids who will likely transition into slightly more aggressive riding, including basic all-terrain trails and longer paved bike trails.
+The CNOC 16 is the perfect starter bike for kids who will likely transition into slightly more aggressive riding, including basic all-terrain trails and longer paved bike trails.
 The coaster brake will likely be problematic for beginning riders, but once mastered, it shouldn’t be an issue.